-) and Target Profile (target_profile_id
+source_profile_id) and Target Profile (target_profile_id).

 The Profiles are under the same Sandbox Account for simplicity and to allow completion of the steps with a single authentication.

-This guild also funds the Source Profile with BTC and ETH for the DELIVER
+This guild also funds the Source Profile with BTC and ETH for the DELIVER leg and USD in the Target Profile for the RECEIVE leg before creating the transaction request.

 Contact your Entity Manager or Support if you run into any issues or don’t have access to a Sandbox Account.